ChrisTitusTech/winutil/README.md

   - Disable All Updates (Not Recommended!): Allows users to disable all Windows updates, but it's not recommended due to potential security risks.

+- MicroWin:
+  - This is an minimal ISO creation tool like NTLite, MSMG Toolkit, and others.
+It does NOT download the ISO for you but uses the official Microsoft Windows ISO you can obtain from <https://www.microsoft.com/software-download/windows11>
+  - Supports multiple versions and languages.
+  - Options include removing built-in Microsoft Store (APPX) packages, Edge, and Defender.

 Video and Written Article walkthrough @ <https://christitus.com/windows-tool/>